-Being BASIC, STARTUP, or GROWTH user, you agree not to interfere with or cause any problems to other users on Shared Instance.
+Being BASIC, STARTER, or GROWTH user, you agree not to interfere with or cause any problems to other users on Shared Instance.
 This means that these limits are equal for any account on Shared Instance no matter if it’s free or paid.

 Injoit has the right to modify this Policy at any time with prior notification via electronic communication or by email to you, at its sole discretion.
 The list of limits is not exhaustive.